miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 In a simple approximation I know now that the whole ensemble of cicadas around me (maybe thousands of them) was singing moderately up and down with a period of **~35 seconds**.
 Every **~7 minutes**, they would go really loud for about a minute to suddenly go quieter and start over.

 Finally, the former NMR spectroscopist in me wanted to do another Fourier Transform and see the frequencies present in this loudness modulation.
-Although these were near zero and not nicely resolved, the spectrum brought another interesting feature.
+Although these were not nicely resolved, the spectrum brought another interesting feature.

 ![Power spectral density reveals a 6 Hz component](0-finding-periodicity_20_1.png "Power spectral density reveals a 6 Hz component")

 The two modulations commented before peak very close to zero and resolution is not enough to distinguish them.
 However there is another weaker signal centered around 6 Hz in the PSD plot.
-This modulation was not evident when analyzing the whole 15 minutes of the integrated signal, but let's zoom in to the seconds.
+This modulation was not evident when analyzing the whole 15 minutes of the integrated signal, but let's zoom in the seconds timescale.

 ![Zoom in to time evolution of the processed 5 kHz signal intensity](0-finding-periodicity_22_0.png "Zoom in to time evolution of the processed 5 kHz signal intensity")